Chapter 40: Barrels out of Bound

 "Hold me breath!?"

-There she righted herself, coughing and spluttering a bit and gasping for air.
+There she righted herself, coughing and spluttering and gasping for air.
 The barrel bobbed about as she got to her knees to peer over the rim.

 "Nice of you to join us."
-Thorin said to her before motioning them on, and off they went down the river, heading away from the Elvenking's halls.
+Thorin said before motioning them on, and off they went down the river, heading away from the Elvenking's halls.

 The water swirled and raced, and their little fleet of barrels were carried by it further and further.

-After not long they reached a part in the river where the water rushed and seemed to disappear.
-A call of panic went through the company as what must be a fall approached, but they were helpless to do anything to prevent themselves going over.
+A little later they reached a place in the river where the water rushed and seemed to disappear and a call of warning went through the company as what must be a fall approached, but they were helpless to do anything to prevent themselves going over.

 Bella gave a great sigh of relief.